Warrensburg High School: Structure

-Warrensburg High runs on a block scheduling format during the hours of 7:35 am to 2:30 pm.
+Warrensburg High School runs on a block scheduling format during the hours of 7:30 am to 2:35 pm.
 This format is structured so that students have four 85-minute-long classes each day with a home room block called Academy in the middle of the day.
-Students use much of their class time to catch up on sleep and social media.
+Prior to the 2025-2026 school year, there were occasional "Collaboration" days, or Collab days for short.
+They were usually on Wednesdays, where the students were released a couple hours earlier than usual, while the teachers held a meeting inside.
+This was phased out for the 2025-2026 school year and beyond.

 Athletics

 Warrensburg High School is classified as a class-4 school by the Missouri State High School Activities Association.
 The sports at the high school include baseball, basketball, cross-country, football, golf, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling.
 Most of these sports have both varsity and junior varsity teams, and some of the most popular sports also field freshman teams.
 The official mascot of the school is the tiger and the official colors are cardinal red and white, though maroon and black have also been used.
 The Tigers have won five state championships, 32 district championships, and over 50 conference championships.
-Tiger athletic teams perform on state of the art venues, with the exception of the girls soccer team that plays on a pasture behind the school.